mskf1383/pashmak/README.md

 ### time module
-with this module, you can work with time.
+With this module, you can work with time.

 ###### time.time
-this function gives you current UNIX timestamp:
+This function gives you current UNIX timestamp:

 ```bash
 import '@time';